basho/basho_docs/content/riak/ts/1.4.0/using/planning.md

 #### Partition Key

-The partition key is the first element of the primary key, and is defined as a list of  column names in parentheses.
-The partition key must have at least one column name.
+The partition key is the first element of the primary key, and must have at least one column name.

 You may specify a quantum, which is used to colocate data on one of the partition key's timestamp fields: